History of S.S. White Technologies

 Samuel Stockton White's little tooth factory became, over the decades, the largest dental manufacturing company in the world--with sales offices in New York, Boston and Chicago; and catalogues in Spanish, French and German.

-In 1874 Dr. Eli Starr first introduced high speed Flexible Shaft in S.S.
+In 1874 Dr. Eli Starr first introduced a high speed Flexible Shaft in S.S.
 White dental engines.
 He obtained US Patent No. 158,325 in 1874 for his invention.
 It was so successful that Dr. White continued to buy patents for further improvements in Flexible Shaft thereafter.
 He encouraged fellow dentists to improve their practices which created a market for tools and supplies he manufactured and sold.

 The company continued to flourish after Dr. White's death under a series of strong and creative managers.